pism/pism/doc/sphinx/getting-started.rst

 To illustrate a parameter study in this Manual we restrict consideration to just two important parameters for ice dynamics,

-- :math:`q=` ``pseudo_plastic_q``: exponent used in the sliding law which relates basal sliding velocity to basal shear stress in the SSA stress balance; see subsection \ref{subsect:basestrength} for more on this parameter, and
+- :math:`q=` ``pseudo_plastic_q``: exponent used in the sliding law which relates basal sliding velocity to basal shear stress in the SSA stress balance; see subsection :ref:`sec-basestrength` for more on this parameter, and
-- :math:`e=` ``sia_enhancement_factor``: values larger than one give flow "enhancement" by making the ice deform more easily in shear than is determined by the standard flow law [LliboutryDuval1985]_, [PatersonBudd]_; applied only in the SIA stress balance; see subsection \ref{sec:rheology} for more on this parameter.
+- :math:`e=` ``sia_enhancement_factor``: values larger than one give flow "enhancement" by making the ice deform more easily in shear than is determined by the standard flow law [LliboutryDuval1985]_, [PatersonBudd]_; applied only in the SIA stress balance; see subsection :ref:`sec:rheology` for more on this parameter.

 By varying these parameters over full intervals of values, say :math:`0.1\le q \le 1.0` and :math:`1 \le e \le 6`, we could explore a two-dimensional parameter space.
 But of course each :math:`(q,e)` pair needs a full computation, so we can only sample this two-dimensional space.
 Furthermore we must specify a concrete run for each parameter pair.
-In this case we choose to run for 1000 model years, in every case initializing from the stored state ``g10km_gridseq.nc`` generated in the previous subsection \ref{subsect:gridseq}.
+In this case we choose to run for 1000 model years, in every case initializing from the stored state ``g10km_gridseq.nc`` generated in the previous subsection :ref:`sec-gridseq`.

 The next script, which is ``param.sh`` in ``examples/std-greenland/``, gets values :math:`q\in\{0.1,0.5,1.0\}` and :math:`e\in\{1,3,6\}` in a double ``for``-loop.
 It generates a run-script for each :math:`(q,e)` pair.
 For each parameter setting it calls ``spinup.sh``, with the environment variable ``PISM_DO=echo`` so that ``spinup.sh`` simply outputs the run command.
 This run command is then redirected into an appropriately-named ``.sh`` script file: